hjohn/TemplatedJDBC/README.md

 |`Extractor`|Provides fields or fields + values to `INSERT`, `UPDATE` or `SELECT` statements|
 |`Reflector`|The combination of a `Mapper` and `Extractor`|

 A `Reflector` can be obtained by providing it with a suitable record definition.
-The record must use primitive types supported by the underlying database, but can include nested record types consisting off only supported types.
+The record must use primitive types supported by the underlying database, but can include nested record types consisting of only supported types.

 `Reflector`s can also be created for arbitrary types, although this involves providing both the means to create such a type, and a way to extract values from it.
 At the moment there is only limited support for such types, and some manual work is needed.
 In the future it's possible that Reflection + Annotations may make this task a bit easier.
 For now it is assumed we're dealing with record types.